RWU Law Alternative Spring Break

 Alternative Spring Break (ASB) was started in 2005 by the Association for Public Interest Law (APIL) at Roger Williams University School of Law in the wake of Hurricane Katrina as a way for students to assist those recovering from the devastation.

-Today RWU Law’s ASB program is a robust and popular program placing students in local, regional and national pro bono legal service projects during spring break.
+Today, RWU Law’s Alternative Spring Break is a robust and popular program placing students in local, regional, national agencies and non-profit organizations to provide pro bono legal service during spring break.
 The program focuses on areas of the law where clients often lack adequate representation and works to secure projects that give students the most rewarding experience possible.

 Some of our previous ASB placements include: